PanKbase/pankbase-python-client/docs/Lab.md

 # Lab

-A lab that is part of or affiliated with the IGVF consortium.
+A lab that is part of or affiliated with the PanKbase consortium.

 ## Properties